Azure/aoai-apim/README.md

 ### TPMs
 Azure OpenAI's quota management feature enables assignment of rate limits to your deployments, up-to a global limit called your “quota”.
 Quota is assigned to your subscription on a per-region, per-model basis in units of Tokens-per-Minute (TPM), by default.
 This TPM billing is also known as pay-as-you-go, where pricing will be based on the pay-as-you-go consumption model, with a price per unit for each model.
 When you onboard a subscription to Azure OpenAI, you'll receive default quota for most available models.
 Then, you'll assign TPM to each deployment as it is created, and the available quota for that model will be reduced by that amount.
 TPMs/Pay-as-you-go are also the deafult mechanism for billing the AOAI service.
-Our focus for this article is not billing/pricing, but you can learn more about the AOAI quota managment here:  https://learn.microsoft.com/en-us/azure/ai-services/openai/how-to/quota?tabs=rest
+Our focus for this article is not billing/pricing, but you can learn more about the [AOAI quota managment](https://learn.microsoft.com/en-us/azure/ai-services/openai/how-to/quota?tabs=rest) or [Azure OpenAI pricing](https://azure.microsoft.com/en-us/pricing/details/cognitive-services/openai-service/)

 ### RPMs
 A Requests-Per-Minutes (RPMs) rate limit will also be enforced whose value is set proportionally to the TPM assignment using the following ratio:
 6 RPM per 1000 TPM
-- Uses [LangChain](https://langchain.readthedocs.io/en/latest/) as a wrapper

 It is important to note that although the billing for AOAI service is token-based (TPM), the actual triggers which rate limit is based occurs:
 1) On a** per second basis.** Not at the per minute billing level.
 And,
 2) This rate limit will occur at either TPS (tokens-per-second) or RPS (request-per-second).
 That is, if you exceed the total tokens per second for a specific model, then there is a rate limit applied.
 In addition, while you can have a small number of TPS, it is possible to then exceed the you can exceed the number of requests per second and rate limiting will kick-in as well.